T3tsuo/PokemonUI/README.md

 * Make battle log as minimized as possible and lock the chat.
 * Set window size: 1280x720 in Settings

-# Mistralton and Abundant Shrine plant or water soil (Unova)
+# Plant or Water, Mistralton and Abundant Shrine (Unova)

 ## Python Configuration:
 * Tested with Python 3.11.2